Skip to main content

 Quorum Sensing

 Quorum sensing is a communication process that enables bacteria to sense their population density through the release and detection of signaling molecules called autoinducers.
-When the concentration of these molecules reaches a threshold, it triggers coordinated behaviors in the bacterial community, such as bioluminescence in V. fischeri or virulence factor production in pathogenic bacteria.
+When the concentration of these molecules reaches a threshold, it triggers a coordinated response in the bacterial community, allowing them to act collectively.
+This mechanism is crucial for behaviors such as biofilm formation, virulence factor production, and bioluminescence.

 Recommended video: